prashanthgrebel/Ansible-projects/README.md

 You don’t need to install any other software or firewall ports on the client systems you want to automate.
 You also don’t have to set up a separate management structure.

 # How Ansible Works? :-
+  Ansible works by connecting to your nodes and pushing out small programs, called "Ansible Modules" to them.
+Ansible then executes these modules (over SSH by default) and removes them when finished.
+Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.